MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-qos-offload-create-sq.md

 ## Remarks

-NDIS allocates and assigns the **NDIS_QOS_SQ_ID** for an SQ.
+**NDIS_QOS_SQ_ID** is a ULONG value that NDIS allocates and assigns for an SQ.
 This identifier is unique per miniport adapter.
 The value **zero** is not a valid SQ ID, and means that no SQ is to be used.

 ### Return Status Codes